 Final Thoughts

-Pop art advertising is a powerful and communicative strategy marketers can use to promote their products and services.
-There’s a lot of technique and expertise that go into pop art.
-If you want to go this route, work with only the experts in this field.
+Pop art advertising is a powerful strategy business owners and marketers can use to promote their products and services.
+There are plenty of techniques and expertise that go into pop art.
+If you want to embrace this type of advertising, work with only experts in this field.